What people say about us:

 The reader equipped with all the tools and tips I have developed in this book should definitely “perform better” when confronted with a Japanese prospect, potential business partner or “boss”.
 Being well prepared for future Japan-related business opportunities is of the most importance now that an EPA in principle (Economic Partnership Agreement) has been concluded between the EU and Japan!

-The 171 pages eBook is available for sale right now from the following e-commerce platforms:
+The eBook version is available for sale right now from the following e-commerce platforms:

-The 94 pages (A4 format) Paperback version is available for sale right now from the following e-commerce platforms:
+The (A4 format) Paperback version is available for sale right now from the following e-commerce platforms:

 Other Books from the same author are also available from the following pages: